ryman1/keeweb-wiki/Engineering.md

 Deps with troubles
 - [ ] electron-builder has totally changed
-- [ ] using zepto instead of jquery causes performance troubles
+- [ ] using zepto instead of jquery affects performance